top of page

 Betty Burley-Wolf - Founder

-Betty Burley-Wolf, founding director, Betty started Pioneer school in 1980 to challenge bright students and let them move at their own pace.
-Betty has a masters degree in gifted education from Whitworth.
-She has taught kindergarten, first and second grade.
-She currently serves as director.
-She has 2 grown daughters who attended Pioneer.
-Rebecca teaches middle school science in Bozeman Montana and Margaret has her PHD in hydrology and works for University of Idaho.
-Her husband Gary is a retired chemistry college instructor.
-Betty enjoys snow skiing, paddle boarding and most of all spending time with her grandsons!
+Betty started Pioneer school in 1980 to challenge bright students and let them move at their own pace.
+Betty has a Master’s Degree in Gifted Education from Whitworth.
+She has taught kindergarten, 1st, and 2nd grades.
+She currently serves as Pioneer School’s director.
+She has two grown daughters who attended Pioneer—Rebecca who teaches middle school science in Bozeman Montana and Margaret who has her PHD in hydrology and works for the University of Idaho.
+Betty’s husband Gary is a retired chemistry college instructor.
+Betty enjoys snow skiing, paddleboarding and most of all spending time with her grandsons!

 Tina Davis - Kindergarten Teacher